Schwarzschild black hole surrounded by quintessence: Null geodesics: Application of null geodesics: Gravitational lensing by the quintessence black hole

 \subsection{Closest approach $r_o$}

-To study the bending of light, let us first calculate the closest approach distance $r_o$ for the photon with energy $E_2$.
-It is defined by the value of $r$ when $ \frac{dr}{d \phi} =0$.
+To study the bending of light, let us first calculate the closest approach distance $r_o$ for the photon with energy $E_2$ which is defined by the value of $r$ when $ \frac{dr}{d \phi} =0$.
 From eq.(41) and eq.(42),

-$\frac{dr}{d \phi} =0$ corresponds to the roots of $f(r)=0$ which also could be written as,
+$\frac{dr}{d \phi} =0$ corresponds to the roots of $\Psi(r)=0$ which also could be written as,